michaelkyu/ddot/README.md

   pip install /path/to/ddot_repository
   ```

+### Known installation problems and tips
+* Older versions of Anaconda (<= v4.5) might not install the dependencies correctly.
+Consider updating Anaconda to the newest version by running `conda update conda` (outside of a virtual environment).
+* Make sure that no other local installations of Python is conflicting with Anaconda.
+In particular, check that the directory `$HOME/.local/lib` does not contain Python packages.
+If it does contain Python packages, check that those packages are not being imported.
+* If `ddot` does not import successfully in a Python terminal, first check that the dependencies can be imported.
+In particular, check that `import ndex, networkx, igraph, tulip, numpy, scipy, pandas` works.
+* The `python-tulip` package currently provides pip wheels for Python 3.6 (but not 3.7).
+If you need to use `ddot` with Python 3.7, then please install `python-tulip` package from source.
+* Please raise any other installation problems as an issue on this github repo.

 # Docker image

 A Docker image of DDOT is located online at Docker Hub.
 To learn more about Docker, see https://docs.docker.com/get-started/